 - We can help you set up an IRA and recommend an investment strategy that is right for you.

-- You may also choose to keep your 401(k) with your former employer AND create a new 401(k) with your new employer (if they offer a 401(k) plan).
+3. Keep your 401(k) with your former employer AND create a new 401(k) with your new employer

-There are certain situations where you may want to keep your money in your former employer’s 401(k) plan (for example, you may have company stocks that cannot be rolled over).
+In certain situations, you may want to keep your money in your former employer’s 401(k) plan.
+For example, you may have company stocks that cannot be rolled over.

-Keep in mind, however, that if you decide to keep a balance with your former employer’s 401(k), you won’t be able to continue making contributions to that plan.
-You’ll only be able to contribute (through payroll deductions) to the new account you set up with your new employer’s 401(k) plan.
+Keep in mind, however, that if you decide to keep a balance with your former employer’s 401(k), you won’t be able to continue contributing to that plan.
+You’ll only be able to contribute (through payroll deductions) to the new account you set up with your new employer.

-It’s a good idea to check in with your former employer’s HR benefits department and confirm how they handle these situations.
-If you have a relatively small balance in your former 401(k) account, your former employer may choose to cash out the account (with a penalty at your expense) or automatically move your 401(k) balance into an IRA.
+It’s a good idea to check with your former employer’s HR department and confirm how they handle these situations.
+If you have a relatively small balance in your former 401(k), your old employer may choose to cash out the account (with a penalty at your expense) or automatically move your 401(k) balance into an IRA.

 When you take a full distribution directly from your 401(k), 20% is automatically withheld for federal income tax (whether you end up owing 20% or not) in addition to a corresponding state tax (5% in Maine).
-If you’re under the age of 59½, there will be additional penalties for withdrawing funds early—and this can be very costly.
+If you’re under the age of 59.5, there will be additional penalties for withdrawing funds early.
+Generally, this option can be very costly and is not recommended.

-Saving for retirement is a critical part of your financial health, but it’s natural to feel overwhelmed by the options and tax implications.
+Saving for retirement is a critical part of your financial health, but it’s natural to feel overwhelmed by the options and tax implications, especially when starting a new job.
 Getting good advice now will help you meet your goals in the future.
-If you have additional questions or would like assistance with your unique situation, please be sure to speak with your tax and/or financial advisors for guidance, or reach out to your local Camden National Bank banking center to get in touch with a member of our Camden National Wealth Management team.
+If you have additional questions or would like assistance with your unique situation, please be sure to speak with your tax and/or financial advisors for guidance, or reach out to your local Camden National Bank banking center to get in touch with a member of our Wealth Management team*.